lettier/lettier.github.io/posts/2016-10-25-tf-idf-vsm-vs-bm25-with-vuejs.markdown

 You will notice that if a token is in all documents, its final tf-idf score is zero (because its idf is zero) for any document in the corpus.
-When a token is in every document, it is effectively ignore when calculating the relevance of documents in a corpus again a given query.
+When a token is in every document, it is effectively ignored when calculating the relevance of documents in a corpus again a given query.
 You can see this happening for `a` in our documents.

 When a token's tf is zero, for a given document vector, its resulting tf-idf score is zero even if its idf is non-zero.